jsuarezruiz/Xamarin.Forms.AppBar/README.md

 # AppBar

-An app bar consists of a toolbar.
+An app bar consists of a Xamarin.Forms toolbar.

 ## Copyright and license